Budgeting 101: Money management and achieving financial goals

 A common budgeting mistake is to include only essential, fixed expenses in your budget (eg. rent/mortgage, groceries, transport, utilities, insurance etc).
 However, for your budget to be realistic, it needs to include all of your discretionary expenses too.

-Essential expenses describe items you need to live.
-Think needs: housing, food, transport, medical and electricity bills.
+Essential expenses describe required items you need to live.
+For example, housing, food, medical bills, transport, utility bills, etc.

-Here are some discretionary expenses that tend to be forgotten:
+Here are some discretionary expenses that we find are often forgotten:

 - Birthdays, Christmas and special occasions